-Hiya and Flinstones both make chewable multivitamins for kids, but which one is better?
+Hiya and Flintstones both make chewable multivitamins for kids, but which one is better?

 I’m comparing texture, packaging, price, ingredients, and more in this ultimate throwdown.
 A winner will emerge!